kizocon3/DespositMachine/README.md

 8. The application is built using ASP.NET Core MVC with Razor Pages for the frontend and C# for the backend logic.
 9. The project targets .NET 8.0 and uses the latest C# language features for improved readability and maintainability.

-## Removed It
-Shared/_Layout.cshtml ( Ignore this part! it’s just here for testing/demo purposes )

 ## How to Run
 1. Open the solution in Visual Studio 2022 or later
 2. Restore NuGet packages and build the solution